metazip/pointfrip/Getting Started.md

 **or** choose the portable version for download, which is extracted with an unzipper and can then be used easily.

 In the directory of Pointfrip is the file **pointfrip.exe**, which can be started by double-clicking and then a window with an event-controlled \
 read-eval-print-loop will appear.
-Function expressions can be entered here and started with <Return>.
+Function expressions can be entered here and started with -Return-.